-Harvard College Doesn't Honor Felons
+Harvard's Rejection Of Chelsea Manning And Michelle Jones Proves Academia's Intolerance

-A couple days ago, you could have described Harvard College as an institution that "honors a convicted felon."
+A couple days ago, you could have described Harvard University as an institution that “honors a convicted felon.”

 That’s how Michael Morell, former deputy director of the CIA, described Chelsea Manning’s appointment as a visiting fellow.